Having to work on a Sunday depends on whether it’s mentioned in either the person’s:

 Staff don’t have to work on Sundays if they’re:

-- shop workers who started before 26 August 1994 and are still with the same employer (in Northern Ireland, this is before 4 December 1997)
+- shop workers who started with their employer on or before 26 August 1994 (in Northern Ireland, this is on or before 4 December 1997)

-- betting shop workers who started before 2 January 1995 and are still with the same employer (in Northern Ireland, this is before 26 February 2004)
+- betting shop workers who started with their employer on or before 2 January 1995 (in Northern Ireland, this is on or before 26 February 2004)

-All staff should be told about their Sunday working rights when they first start work.
+All staff should be told about these Sunday working rights when they first start work.

 Opting out of Sunday working

-The employee must give their employer 3 months’ notice that they want to opt out of Sunday working.
-They must continue to work on Sundays during the 3 month notice period if their employer wants them to.
+- continue to work on Sundays during the 3 month notice period if their employer wants them to

 An employer who needs staff to work on Sundays must tell them in writing that they can opt out.
 They must do this within 2 months of the person starting work - if they don’t, only 1 month’s notice is needed to opt out.

-An employee can’t be dismissed or treated in an unfavourable way for choosing not to work on Sundays.
+An employee can’t be dismissed or treated unfairly for choosing not to work on Sundays.

-Employers in Northern Ireland must also give any shop and betting shop staff who work on Sundays written details of how they can opt out.
+Employers in Northern Ireland must also give shop and betting shop staff written details of how they can opt out of working on Sundays.